joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 Now, build a feed that will mimic the main feed of a social media application.
 Like any social feed, this feed should be set up to render any number of posts.

 This is where components become highly advantageous.
 A Facebook post will be the same format no matter who posts it.
 Different posts might include text, an image, or comments, but the template is the same every time.
-This allows the developers to create one template for a post and then allows the data to be embedded into the template to create the posts dynamically.
-This allows for automatic updates based on data rather than requiring developers to handcraft HTML for each update.
+This allows the developers to create one template for a post and which allows data to be embedded into the template to create the posts dynamically.
+This strategy allows for automatic updates based on data rather than requiring developers to handcraft custom HTML for each update.

 First, create some data.
 Create a file `data.js` inside the `src` folder: